 While treatment won't cure ADHD, it can help a great deal with symptoms.
 Treatment typically involves medications and behavioral interventions.
 Early diagnosis and treatment can make a big difference in outcome.

 Children with ADHD often receive and expect criticism more so than other children.
 This can really impact self-esteem.
 Some days, you might have to really look for the good behavior, but you should praise good behavior at least five times more often than you criticize bad behavior.

 Make eye contact or gently touch on arm or shoulder to get his or her attention.
-Give brief, simple steps and short commands that get to the point rather than multiple directions or wordy statements/questions.
+Give brief, simple steps and short commands that get to the point rather than multiple directions or wordy statements and questions.

 If your child is on a medication, it should be taken as prescribed.
 Contact your child's health care provider if problems arise.
 Make sure your child is getting enough sleep, eating a well-balanced diet consisting of three meals, a snack and adequate fluids daily, and has an outlet for some form of daily exercise.
 These healthy habits will help your child to feel his or her best and help minimize ADHD symptoms.

 Work together to make a checklist of what needs to be done surrounding daily chores, getting ready for bed and school for your child to refer to when he or she gets off task.
 Encourage your child to use a daily planner so he or she is aware of all homework assignments.
 Have an established time and location for homework, and use a timer to remind your child to show you how the homework is going two to four times per hour.
 Factor in brain breaks if your child needs them and movement between tasks or use of an appropriate fidget.

 Be a good role model of behavior you want your child to use.
-Factor in some special time three to five days a week with your child that is conflict free and does not involve a screen to help maintain a strong parent-child relationship.
+Factor in some special time three to five days a week with your child that is conflict-free and does not involve a screen to help maintain a strong parent-child relationship.
 Help your child develop at least one close friendship.
 With younger children, parents may need to take the lead to arrange and host play dates or get kids involved in activities where there are kids the same age.
 Get tips for helping your child develop social skills.